PacktPublishing/3D-Graphics-Rendering-Cookbook/README.md

 Downloading assets and dependencies:
 ------------------------------------

-Run the `bootstrap.py` script from the root filder.
+Run the `bootstrap.py` script from the root folder of this repository.

 Windows build instructions:
 ---------------------------